torvalds/linux/Documentation/arch/riscv/hwprobe.rst

   * :c:macro:`RISCV_HWPROBE_EXT_ZICBOM`: The Zicbom extension is supported, as ratified in commit 3dd606f ("Create cmobase-v1.0.pdf") of riscv-CMOs.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZABHA`: The Zabha extension is supported as ratified in commit 49f49c842ff9 ("Update to Rafified state") of riscv-zabha.

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: Deprecated.
 Returns similar values to :c:macro:`RISCV_HWPROBE_KEY_MISALIGNED_SCALAR_PERF`, but the key was mistakenly classified as a bitmask rather than a value.